MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 Alternatively, you can use PowerShell to activate [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)]:

 1. Install the AADRM module, to configure and manage the protection service.
-For instructions, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
+For instructions, see [Installing the AADRM PowerShell module](../deploy-use/install-powershell.md).

 2. From a PowerShell session, run [Connect-AadrmService](/powershell/module/aadrm/connect-aadrmservice), and when prompted, provide the Global Administrator account details for your Azure Information Protection tenant.